neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 	' multiple lines'

 - There is no limitation on line length.
-- JavaScript Constants (true, false, null) should be written lowercase, and not uppercase.
+- JavaScript constants (true, false, null) must be written in lowercase, and not uppercase.
-- Custom JavaScript Constants should be avoided.
+- Custom JavaScript constants should be avoided.
 - Use a single ``var`` statement at the top of a method to declare all variables::

 	function() {